Slab has earned its place in the hearts of many teams for its robust knowledge base features.

 - Streamlined Collaboration: Slite fosters real-time collaboration through features like comments and mentions, supporting multiple users for efficient and speedy teamwork, addressing Slab’s limitations in this area.

 Bottom Line: If you’re seeking a knowledge base solution that prioritizes simplicity, collaboration, and findability, Slite is an excellent alternative to Slab.
+And if you're looking to kill the search problem at the source without changing your setup, Super is the way to go.

 2. Notion